 Trade finance which concerns itself with monetary activities related to commerce and international trade, involves a network businesses or multiple counter-parties spread across the world, and complex processes that require various parties such as exporters, importers, banks, truckers, shippers, custom agents and regulators to do verification at various points along the supply chain.
-Each of the part of this chain depends on successful completion of previous phases and on reliable information.
+Each of the parts of this chain depends on successful completion of previous phases and on reliable information.

 During the processes, importers and exporters use letters of credit mainly in order to guarantee trade transactions.
 Banks are the ones that supply these letters of credit.
 Currently, most buyers and suppliers use letters of credit typically concluded by physically transferring paper documents, which creates a long paper trail and exchanging of documents can take between 5 to ten days.
 This is in addition to other problems of inefficiencies, fraud, and high costs in trade finance.

 It is becoming clear to different parties involved in trade finance and supply chain businesses that stand-alone solutions will not solve the problems and challenges in the industry.
-Thus blockchain is being used -- most of it currently in trial phases -- to enhance or facilitate trade finance in a variety of ways by creating blockchain trade finance excosystems that combine all different stages of trade from production to delivery.
+Thus blockchain is being used -- most of it currently in trial phases -- to enhance or facilitate trade finance in a variety of ways by creating blockchain trade finance ecosystems that combine all different stages of the trade from production to delivery.
 This involves bringing together banks, regulators, customs and all parts of the trade cycle and enabling interoperability through establishing networks with common standards.

 Here are some of the blockchain